Medicare and COBRA can work together in certain situations, but does it make sense to have both?

 COBRA is the Consolidated Omnibus Budget Reconciliation Act; this legislation helps provide medical insurance to employees that would otherwise lose health coverage during an employment loss.
 Medicare is insurance designed for those aged 65 and over or for those with qualifying disabilities.

 Like many Americans, employment situations have become complicated.
 If you’ve recently changed employers or lost employment, you may have some questions about your coverage.
-Well, you’re in luck because we have the answers on everything COBRA and Medicare-related.
+Well, you’re in luck because we have the answers to everything COBRA and Medicare-related.

 Understanding COBRA and Medicare Coordination